English language proficiency

 - Corporate treasurer – 221212

 - Taxation accountant – 221113

-CPA Australia provides the following migration assessment services:
+CPA Australia provides the following skills assessment services:

-- Provisional assessment: Temporary Graduate visa (subclass 485) Graduate Work stream
+- Provisional assessment: Temporary Graduate via (subclass 485) Graduate Work stream

-CPA Australia does not award or provide advice on points for visa applications.
+CPA Australia doesn't award or provide advice on points for visa applications.
 We recommend you contact the Department of Home Affairs for visa advice.

 There are three components of the skills assessment to determine suitability: